housecurve/housecurve.github.io/TUNING.md

 Ensure speakers on either side of the crossover are enabled.
 Set HouseCurve’s Display Mode to [History](/MANUAL.md#display-mode).
 Zoom into the region around the crossover frequency.
 It is also best to set the [Reference Curve Fit](/MANUAL.md#reference-curve-fit) to manual and select an appropriate level as this will prevent the reference curve from moving as adjustments are made.

 Take a measurement from the middle of the listening area.
 On the power plot, place the cursor at the crossover frequency and observe the power value.
 Adjust the audio system.
-Repeat the the measurement and observe the new power value.
+Repeat the measurement and observe the new power value.
 Continue to make adjustments until the maximum power level is achieved and the dip is the smallest.
 The plot below shows a system being adjusted from the worst alignment (largest dip) to the best (smallest dip).

 ![subwoofer align power](/assets/img/subwoofer_align_power.png "Adjust until the smallest dip is found")